Please note that the fillable PDF forms provided on this page may require Adobe Reader. Please click here for a free

 How can I obtain the TPP return form?

 Return forms are mailed in early January to all property owners of record.
 If you do not receive a return form at that time, please contact our office.
 Failure to receive a return form does not relieve you of the obligation to file.
-You can download the DR-405 Tangible Personal Property Tax Return by clicking here.
+You can download the PA-TPPRTN Tangible Personal Property Tax Return by clicking here.